makerdao/community/governance-exercises/poll-ex1-response.md

 ## 1: Determine what course of action you would take as a Governance Facilitator and communicate it clearly

 - I would first review the proposal thoroughly and perform any necessary compliance checks
 - I would then reach out to Alice and Faraz if any outstanding details or any ambiguities require further clarification which would determine what polls should be drafted.
-In this case, the proposal provides all details required with a few minor
+In this case, the proposal provides all details required.
 - Based on Maker's Governance cycles as detailed [here](https://manual.makerdao.com/governance/governance-cycle), I would assess the suitability of the proposal's polls for either the Weekly or Monthly Governance cycle.
 Since the proposal author has emphasized the time-sensitivity of the matter, citing their user base's rapid growth trajectory and the need to capitalize on this growth, I would opt to include these polls in the Weekly cycle.
 - Since Bob has already given authorization via forum post for these Spork-related polls, I would then determine how to split these polls so that users are allowed to express their opinions separately.
 - While these actions are closely linked, I would split them into two separate polls to clearly distinguish between the distinct proposed changes.